mmhelloworld/idris-jvm/README.md

 * This is still work in progress.
 * All Idris types are supported.
 Idris `Integer` is represented as Java `BigInteger`.
 Idris `Double` is mapped to Java `double`.
 Idris `Bits8`, `Bits16`, `Bits32` are mapped to Java `int`.
 Idris `Bits64` is mapped to Java `long`.
-Operations on `Bits8`, `Bits16`, `Bits32`, `Bits64` are unsigned of course and implemented using Java 8's unsigned api (For example, via `java.lang.Integer.compareUnsigned`).
-* FFI: Currently Java static methods, instance methods, constructors are all supported.
-JVM arrays, extending classes, implementing interfaces, exporting idris functions are not supported yet.
+* FFI: Currently from Idris, invoking Java static methods, instance methods, constructors are all supported.
+Idris functions can also be exported as Java instance methods, static methods.
+The exported class with Idris implementations can also extend a Java class and implement interfaces.
+See [here](https://github.com/mmhelloworld/idris-jvm/blob/master/test/resources/ffi/ffi.idr#L87) for an example.
+JVM arrays, exporting Idris `data`, exporting an idris function as a Java constructor are in progress.
 * Tail recursion is eliminated using JVM's `GOTO`.
 For the following code, `sum 50000` wouldn't blow up the stack.
     ```idris
     sum : Nat -> Nat